dipietro-salvatore/liten3/README.md

 Contact: dipietro.salvatore at gmail.com
 License: GPLv3

-Liten3 will search a given directory and find duplicate files building a report at the end.
+Liten3 searches in a given directory the duplicate files, producing a report at the end of its execution.
 It uses an SQLite DB to store searches and optimize file handling after it has run.
 SHA-512 is used as a checksum method, this will provide a better and more precise way of handling differences in files.
 Currently working on GNU/Linux and Mac OS Operating Systems (not tested on Windows).